prohippo/pyelly/README.txt

              military aircraft database.
 * marking  - rewrite English text with XML markup
 * name     - extract English personal names from text
-* disambig - disambiguation of phrases with WordNet information.
+* disambig - disambiguation of phrases with WordNet concept information.

 These illustrate what you can do with PyElly and also serve as a basis for comprehensive integration testing.
 Other applications will be added to the